pivotal/docs-tap/install-tanzu-cli.md

     - For macOS, download `tanzu-cluster-essentials-darwin-amd64-1.1.0.tgz`.
     - For Linux, download `tanzu-cluster-essentials-linux-amd64-1.1.0.tgz`.

 Tanzu Application Platform v1.1 is supported on Cluster Essentials v1.0 and v1.1.
-It is recommended to install Cluster Essentials v1.1 to take advantage to newer features.
+VMware recommends to install Cluster Essentials v1.1 to take advantage to newer features.

 1. Unpack the TAR file into the `tanzu-cluster-essentials` directory: